1 Name of Medicine

 No CYP450 interaction studies have been performed in humans.
 There is no direct evidence for the role of IL-17A or IL-17F in the expression of CYP450 enzymes.
 Given that (1) bimekizumab, as an IgG1K mAb, is expected to be degraded into small peptides and amino acids via catabolic pathways in the same manner as endogenous IgG and (2) formation of some CYP450 enzymes which is suppressed by elevated levels of cytokines during inflammation (as in psoriasis), will be reversed by inflammatory suppressors, like IL-17A and IL-17F inhibitor bimekizumab, the resultant outcome will be a normalisation of CYP450 levels/activity.
 Extrapolation of the latter means that drugs metabolized by the CYP450 system may be co-administered with bimekizumab.
 However, monitoring of therapeutic plasma level and clinical effect of drugs with narrow therapeutic index (e.g. warfarin) metabolized via CYP450 system should be considered.

-Population pharmacokinetic (PK) data analyses indicated that the clearance of bimekizumab was not impacted by concomitant administration of conventional disease modifying antirheumatic drugs (cDMARDs) including methotrexate or by prior exposure to biologics.
+Population pharmacokinetic (PK) data analyses indicated that concomitant administration of conventional disease modifying antirheumatic drugs (cDMARDs) including methotrexate or prior exposure to biologic have no clinically relevant impact on the clearance of bimekizumab.

 4.6 Fertility, Pregnancy and Lactation